riatelab/cartography/README.md

 ## Demo
-The following script creates a map of symbols that are proportional to values of a first variable and colored to reflect the discretization of a second variable.
+The following script creates a map of symbols that are proportional to values of a first variable and colored to reflect the classification of a second variable.

 ```r